nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ```
 ##### Delete note of a tutor: `delete_note`

-Deletes solely the note to tutor at a particular index
+Deletes solely the note to tutor at a particular index that was added previously.

 Format: `delete_note INDEX NOTE`

-Example: `delete_note 1`
+Example: `delete_note 1` deletes the existing note from the first tutor displayed.

 ##### List tutors with note `list_note`
 Lists all the tutor with note.
 Will ignore all input after `list_note`.